skycodehub/AIPLUS/README.md

 ## 🔐 Privacy

-G0DM0D3 takes privacy seriously:
+VECTOR takes privacy seriously:

 - ✅ No login required
-- ✅ API key stored in browser localStorage only — never sent to G0DM0D3 servers
+- ✅ API key stored in browser localStorage only — never sent to
+- VECTOR servers
 - ✅ No cookies or tracking
 - ✅ Lightweight structural telemetry (no message content, no PII) — **opt-out** in settings
 - ✅ All telemetry code is instantly open-source and auditable on Hugging Face dataset